cpaniaguam/dsa201f21/README.md

 Course assessment will consist of homework, quizzes, participation, and projects.
 Standard letter-grade scale will apply.
 The breakdown is as follows.
 - Homework (40%, about 1 every week) for practicing carrying out data processing, analysis, management, and communication.
 - Projects (20 %, at least one).
 Problem solving/interesting applications based on the concepts and techniques covered.
 These are to be worked on your own development environment (more on this below) and turned in to Canvas.
-- Quizzes (30%, about 3).
-Quick assessments to encourage participants to not fall behind.
+- Quizzes (30%, about 3) to assess mastery of course objectives.
 - Participation (10%, continuously throughout the semester).
 More on this below.

 ## Expectations